-I’ve been trying to following the topic at: Your Favorite Retro techniques.
+I’ve been trying to following the topic at: Your Favorite Agile Retrospectives.
 POST THEM HERE AND LETS BUILD THE ULTIMATE LIST but with 58 posts, it’s a prairie harvest of ideas but I’m looking for specific situational feedback.

 We had something go to shit for a specific team.
 A major release push before the end of year holidays where they were told that “this was the right time to do overtime” and that we’d sleep well and recover over the holidays and come back refreshed and run a proper flow/process in the new year.
 They pulled it off and did it.
 They came back refreshed and had a full week of breather and recovery… (smelling the “and then” coming?)